openid/fapi/Financial_API_Grant_Management.md

 * `query`: the AS allows clients to query the permissions associated with a certain grant.
 * `revoke`: the AS allows clients to revoke grants.
 * `update`: the AS allows clients to update existing grants.
+* `replace`: the AS allows clients to replace existing grants.
 * `create`: the AS allows clients to request the creation of a new grant.

 If omitted, the AS does not support any grant management actions.